hoverslam/beating-1n/README.md

 # Beating 1/N - A Machine Learning Approach

-My bachelor thesis at Vienna University of Economics and Business
+My bachelor thesis written at Vienna University of Economics and Business

 ## Data